agent:// Protocol

 IETF Status

-agent://URI scheme with IANA - Well-known URI:
+agent://URI scheme with IANA (provisional)- Well-known URI

-/.well-known/agents.json - Media type:
+/.well-known/agents.json - Media type

-application/agent+json - Transport Bindings and Interaction Models registries
+application/agent+json - Transport Bindings registry

 Reference Implementation